DPaulArchitect/osticket-enhanced-workflow-utilities/README.md

 ## Support

-For any questions, issues, or feedback regarding this Add-On / MOD, please [**Insert your preferred contact method here, e.g., contact the developer via [link/email address], open an issue on [repository link]**].
+For any questions, issues, or feedback regarding this Add-On / MOD, please open an issue on https://github.com/DPaulArchitect/osticket-enhanced-workflow-utilities.

 Thank you for using the Enhanced Workflow Utilities for osTicket!